umple/umple.orion/README.md

 Visit `http://localhost:8080` in your web browser and you should be able to see the Eclipse Orion up and running on your system!

 ## 3. Umple Plugin Installation
 You need to install the Umple plugin to your Orion client to access the umple-orion server.
 In your Orion client, navigate to the plugins tab in settings.
-You can istall the plugin on your Orion client at `https://nwam.github.io/umple.orion/umplePlugin.html`.
+You can istall the plugin on your Orion client through `https://nwam.github.io/umple.orion/umplePlugin.html`.

 The commands contributed from the Umple plugin can be found under the Tools menu while editing a file with the extention `.ump`.
 For more information about installing Orion plugins, visit [Orion's documentation](https://wiki.eclipse.org/Orion/How_Tos/Installing_A_Plugin).